bsd/dbt-arc-functions/utils/README.md

 ### compile_sources.py

 #### Usage:
+`python compile_sources.py`

 #### Plain English what it does:
+Generally, we try and roll up all of our source tables from a single data provider into a single view so we can select from that as a source.
+Sometimes, that isn't possible.
+In those cases, we need to build out a list of tables to select from.
+This function builds out that list of tables for you.

 ### create_macros_from_sql.py

 #### Usage:
+`python create_macros_from_sql.py`

 #### Plain English what it does:
+When you're prototyping building out a set of models, it's easiest to do that in plain SQL.
+Going from plain SQL to functional macros that you can reuse in different projects is a pain.
+This script does that for you.

 ### create_or_update_standard_models.py

 #### Usage:
+`python create_or_update_standard_models.py`

 #### Plain English what it does:
+This function allows you to build out models based on the sources we've used before ([found here.](https://github.com/bsd/dbt-arc-functions/tree/main/macros)) This function will build a set of models in the desired project.

 ### first_run_dbt_project_and_profiles_fixer.py

 #### Usage:
+`python first_run_dbt_project_and_profiles_fixer.py`

 #### Plain English what it does:
+The first time you boot up a dbt project, there are a lot of variables you have to set by hand in dbt_project.yml and profiles.yml; this script does all that set up for you.
+You'll need to have a valid BigQuery credentials.json file to be able to run the dbt project locally, so good idea to get that together before running this script.

+If you'd like to know how to generate a credentials json go [here](https://docs.getdbt.com/tutorial/setting-up#generate-bigquery-credentials).
+If you'd like to understand why you need credentials to use the CLI go [here](https://docs.getdbt.com/tutorial/create-a-project-dbt-cli
+).